 - Statistics / Weather / Helpful Links

 Looking for Lake Wildwood cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 For more than 35 years the waters of Lake Wildwood have been the center of life in the oldest private gated community in Bibb County, Georgia.
 This family-friendly community of over 1,700 homes and 5,000 residents is only 10 minutes northwest of Macon near the center of the state.
 With Atlanta only 70 miles northwest of Lake Wildwood, this gated community has access to all the amenities of the city while enjoying the beauty and attractions of lakeside living.